RoyOltmans/anova_server/README.md

 docker run -p 8000:8000 -p 8080:8080 anova-server
 ```

-# Missing Bluetooth Control
+# Manual Bluetooth Control
-Currently, Bluetooth control functionality is not yet implemented in this server.
-While AlmogBaku's original script has great potential, there are some technical hurdles that need to be overcome to integrate Bluetooth management into the server.
-The current version focuses primarily on HTTP-based control and does not yet support direct Bluetooth communication for Anova.
+Currently, Bluetooth control functionality is not configured in the docker instance but it is implemented in this server.
+There are some technical hurdles that need to be overcome to integrate Bluetooth management into the server.
+You will need to deploy the code (not the docker) on a RPI 4 from there you can start the process via the API and move the Anova to a server or stay on the RPI.
+The current version focuses primarily on HTTP-based control as an API for integration in Home Assitant or other domotic/automation solutions and does not yet support direct Bluetooth communication for Anova.

 ## Why it's missing:
 Technical Limitation: The Bluetooth integration requires additional hardware configurations (like a Bluetooth adapter) and software adjustments that have yet to be fully developed for this server.